In Tempe, you’re just a click away from amazing photos!

 If you’ve been to Downtown Tempe’s Mill Avenue in recent years, you’ve likely seen the #DowntownTempe adirondack chair.
 What you may not know is that this unique canvas has taken on many colors, patterns and themes over the course of its life.
 So next time you’re in the area, be sure stop by and check out the fresh new paint job.
 And then snap some pix, of course.

 Photo tip: Show your love for Tempe by sharing these art pieces on social using #OurTempe.

 Thanks to the award-winning American architect Antoine Predock, ASU Art Museum offers a multitude of photo opportunities before you even enter the building.
 Once inside, explore groundbreaking contemporary art pieces by world-renowned artists and ASU students in various mediums, including ceramics, sculpture, installations and paintings.

 Photo tip: Use the various lines in the design of the building’s exterior, along with midday shadows, for the most interesting angles.

 Tempe Marketplace is more than a shopping center: It’s a one-stop destination for live music, blockbuster movies, delicious dining and, of course, photo ops.
-Whether you’re posting a foodstagram at Barrio Queen or sharing a shopping selfie from Creations Boutique, there’s no shortage of great photo opportunities.
+Whether you’re posting a foodstagram at Barrio Queen or sharing a shopping selfie from Creations Boutique, there’s no shortage of great backdrops for your next shoot.

-Photo tip: Make full use of the retail center’s colorful buildings, yearly pop-up art installations, cozy fireplaces and unique water features.
+Photo tip: Make full use of the retail center’s colorful buildings, rotating art installations, seasonal activations, cozy fireplaces and unique water features.